Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \begin{proof} Let $(A,\Phi,\circ)$ be admissible phase data and let $\mathcal P$ be any algebraic phase extracted from this data.
 By Theorem~\ref{thm:predictive-boundary}, the boundary depth, the identity of the first axiom that fails, the induced boundary stratification, the associated rigidity island $\mathcal I_{\mathcal P}$, and the boundary quotient $\mathcal B(\mathcal P)$ are all determined functorially from the admissible data alone.

-The canonical decomposition of the boundary quotient into components $\mathcal B_i(\mathcal P)$, one for each failure type, shows that every possible obstruction to canonical propagation is already encoded in these components.
-Since the construction of each $\mathcal B_i(\mathcal P)$ depends only on the defect and interaction structure induced by the admissible data, no additional obstruction behaviour can appear.
+The canonical decomposition of the boundary quotient into components $\mathcal B_i(\mathcal P)$, one for each failure type, shows that obstruction behaviour detected within the boundary calculus to canonical propagation is already encoded in these components.
+Since the construction of each $\mathcal B_i(\mathcal P)$ depends only on the defect and interaction structure induced by the admissible data, no additional obstruction behaviour is detected within the standing admissibility framework.

 The rigidity island is defined as the maximal rigid subphase and can also be characterized as the kernel of the boundary quotient map $\mathcal P \to \mathcal B(\mathcal P)$.
-Both the kernel and the quotient are intrinsic constructions determined by the admissible data, so no further rigid structures can arise beyond $\mathcal I_{\mathcal P}$.
+Both the kernel and the quotient are intrinsic constructions determined by the admissible data, so o further rigid structures are detected within the boundary calculus.

 Therefore every structural feature of $\mathcal P$, including the boundary depth, the failure type, the surviving rigid structure, and the obstruction behaviour, is fixed in advance by the boundary calculus.
-No additional structural phenomena can occur. \end{proof}
+No additional structural phenomena are detected within the standing admissibility framework. \end{proof}

 \begin{theorem} If the boundary quotient predicted by the boundary calculus is zero at the first potential boundary depth, then the boundary behaviour at that depth is trivial.
 In this case no boundary forms, all axioms continue to hold, and every algebraic phase arising from the admissible data remains rigid at that level. \end{theorem}